Education

 3 years

-What was your first degree qualification?
+What was your first-degree qualification?

 Foundation degree in teaching and learning

 Do you have a specialist subject?
-If so what is that?
+If so, what is that?

-Which age range do you teach at?
+Which age range do you teach in?

 5-7 7-11 11-16 OTHER